RocqJones/AWS-Machine-Learning-Foundation/README.md

 **TAKES:**
  1. Discriminators are also referred to as critics because they evaluate the input from the generator and provide feedback.
- 2. discriminator's role is solely focused on determining if the input is realistic.
+ 2. Discriminator's role is solely focused on determining if the input is realistic.
  3. Input noise is important because it ensures that that the generated output is varied.

 #### Training Methodology.